 For showtimes, click here.

-There you are, watching Errol Flynn be a charming pirate in The Sea Hawk, when suddenly, an odd thing happens to the color of the picture… It goes from black-and-white to sepia!
+There you are, watching Errol Flynn play a charming pirate in The Sea Hawk, when suddenly, an odd thing happens to the color of the picture… It goes from black-and-white to sepia!

 Don’t worry.
 Your eyes aren’t playing tricks on you.
 In fact, this color change was intentional.